agileandy/aider-prompt/README.md

 **Improved bootstapping**: 'Always up to date' project context ensures mutli-session development can be seemlessly resumed, with no loss of context.
 This can even enable multi agent sessions where every agent is aligned on a common goals.

 ## Use with other tools:
 While I built this with use in Aider in mind, I have tried out the approach with Cursor, Cline and Roo.
 Each one of these tools was able to seemlessly resume an edit session, even those undertaken by a different tool.
-I threfore believe The framework therefore provides a flexible model against which all coding agents can co-exist.
+I therefore believe The framework provides a flexible model against which all coding agents can co-exist.

 ## Thanks to the Aider Team: